Enalean/tuleap-documentation-en/languages/en/user-guide/svn-plugin.rst

 installed on your machine.
 However Tuleap also offers a built-in Web browsing interface to the Subversion repository which allows you to navigate in the source code, download it, view a file history or compare two revisions of the same file.
+It also indicates what the Subversion root path is and how to checkout the source code.

 .. figure:: ../images/screenshots/svn-plugin/browse-repo.png
    :align: center
    :alt: Browse a SVN repository
    :name: Browse a SVN repository

-   Browsing a SVN repo

 Cross-Referencing Artifacts and Subversion Commits
 ``````````````````````````````````````````````````